websemantics/builder-extension/README.md

   +---- AbcPlugin.php
 ```

 By default, this folder structure would be generated in a subfolder at `src`.
-The name of the subfolder is the namespace of the current stream.
-For example, if the stream is called *Blog* and the namespace Blogger then the Stream model will be: `src\Blogger\BlogModle.php`.
-This behaviour can be changed from the builder config file by setting `namespace_folder` to *false*:
+The name of the subfolder is the namespace of the created stream.
+For example, if the stream is called *Blog* and the namespace *Blogger* then the Entity model will be: `src\Blogger\BlogModle.php`.
+This behaviour can be changed from the builder config file by setting `namespace_folder` to `false`,

 ```
     'namespace_folder' => false,
 ```

-The extension then will generate a controller per stream at `xyz-module/src/Http/Controller/Admin/AbcController.php` and modify the *Module*, *ServiceProvider*, *Seeder* and language files to setup the entity to work correctly with the module.
+The extension then will generate a controller per entity at `xyz-module/src/Http/Controller/Admin/AbcController.php` and modify *Module*, *ServiceProvider*, *Seeder* class and language files to setup the entity to work correctly with the module.

 2- For *AssignmentWasCreated* event, the extension will modify two files, `AbcTableColumns.php` and `AbcFormBuilder.php` and add a field slug per stream assignment.

+3- For *ModuleWasInstalled* event, this will add routes and sections to the module and service provider.
+It will also seed the module if the builder config file was set accordingly.

 Once the entity files have been created and working correctly with Pyro, you might want to modify and develop the classes individually.
 The extension provides a configuration option to list the files you don't want to overwrite accedentaly (when re-installing a module).
 For example, if you have edited the `AbcModle.php`, make sure to list that in the builder config file so that the extension will avoid overwrite if it exists.
 Here's an example,